vmallet/ida-plugins/README.md

 * [Dalvik Header](https://github.com/strazzere/dalvik-header-plugin): This is a simple Dalvik header plugin for IDA Pro<br>
 _Updated: 2013 01 22 &nbsp;&nbsp; Language: C++_

+* [DataFlowAnalysis-miasm](https://github.com/Learner0x5a/DataFlowAnalysis-miasm): Generate data-flow graph and def-use graph for a function based on miasm and IDA Pro.<br>
+_Updated: 2022 05 17 &nbsp;&nbsp; Language: Python_

 * [Data Xref Counter](https://github.com/onethawt/idapyscripts): Enumerates all of the the x-references in a specific segment and counts the frequency of usage.
 The plugin displays the data in QtTableWidget and lets the user filter and sort the references.
 You can also export the data to a CSV file.<br>
 _Updated: 2015 09 17 &nbsp;&nbsp; Language: Python_